E-Module-Build-OMC-v1.2

 |

 Fit the black diode in the centre bottom of the board above the trio of resistors.
 [Protection diode for MOSFET].
+This component is polarised and must be fitted with the silver band to the right, aligning with the black strip in the board markings. |

 ![]() |